Semuel Pizzignacco

-Semuel Pizzignacco (born 1 September 2001) is an Italian professional footballer who plays for club Monza.
+Semuel Pizzignacco (born 1 September 2001) is an Italian professional footballer who plays as a goalkeeper for club Carrarese, on loan from Monza.

 Club career

 Early career

 Born in Monfalcone, Italy, Pizzignacco began his youth career at local club Staranzano, before joining Cjarlins Muzane in 2015 for two years.
 In 2017, he joined Udinese's youth team where he was called-up to several 2017–18 Serie A games at the age of 16.

 Vicenza and loans

 In summer 2018, Pizzignacco moved to Vicenza.
 He signed his first professional contract with the club on 29 June 2020, for a term of three years.
 On 1 October 2020, he was loaned to Serie C club Legnago.
 He made his professional debut for Legnago on 4 October 2020 against Ravenna.
 He became the first-choice goalkeeper there, playing 37 games in the season.

 Upon his return from loan, he made his Serie B debut for Vicenza on 21 August 2021 against Cittadella.
 He played two more games in the 2021–22 season.
 On 31 January 2022, Pizzignacco was loaned to Serie C club Renate, where he completed the 2021–22 season.